sapcc/limes/docs/developers/code-overview.md

 ## Testing methodology

-The only tests are in the top-level packages `pkg/collector` and `pkg/api`.
+Most of the tests are in the top-level packages `pkg/collector` and `pkg/api`.
 I consider this enough because everything else is used by these packages, except for the plugin implementations in `pkg/plugins`.
 We do not test these yet because `go test` cannot assume the presence of an OpenStack cluster anywhere near where the test runs.

 During `go test`, Postgres is substituted for SQLite.
-The `pkg/test` module provides mock implementations of `limes.Driver`, `limes.QuotaPlugin`, `limes.CapacityPlugin` and `time.Now`, and a few helper functions to load and assert SQL data as well as simulate HTTP requests.
+The `pkg/test` module provides mock implementations of `limes.Driver`, `limes.QuotaPlugin`, `limes.CapacityPlugin`, `limes.DiscoveryPlugin` and `time.Now`, and a few helper functions to load and assert SQL data as well as simulate HTTP requests.

 [migrate]: https://github.com/mattes/migrate